Boss SD-1: Design

-The SD-1 carried over the OD-1 Overdrive's compact yellow case and Boss' patented asymmetrical soft-clipping design, with the asymmetry creating both even and odd order harmonics for a more layered, harmonically-rich distortion.
+The SD-1 carried over the OD-1 Overdrive's compact yellow case and Boss' asymmetrical soft-clipping design, with the asymmetry creating both even and odd order harmonics for a more layered distortion.
 Like Boss' other compact pedals, the SD-1 has a buffered bypass and runs on a 9v battery or equivalent power supply.
 The SD-1's largest outward departure from its predecessor is the inclusion of a "Tone" control, in addition to controls for output volume ("Level") and gain (now labeled "Drive" compared to the OD-1's "Over Drive").
 The soft-clipping circuit too came with several alterations.
 Most notable among them is the use of two diodes to clip the waveform's positive amplitude peak and a single diode for the negative, meaning the signal's wave peaks are clipped differently.
 This leads to a "slightly more harmonically interesting sound" with accentuated even-order harmonics and what is thought to be a more accurate replication of tube amp distortion, as this method of clipping better replicates a tube amp's push/pull circuit in which no two tubes are ever perfectly matched.
-The clipping's updated placement earlier in the circuit also introduces a "slightly jagged, granular drive tone" that helps the affected guitar tone stand out in a mix.
-Tonally, the SD-1 remains mid-focused (centered around 800Hz) but has less bass roll-off than the OD-1, making for a slightly fuller sound than the OD-1 or Tube Screamer.
+The clipping's updated placement earlier in the circuit also introduces a "slightly jagged, granular drive tone" that helps the affected guitar tone stand out.
+Tonally, the SD-1 remains midrange-focused (centered around 800Hz) but has less bass roll-off than the OD-1, making for a fuller sound than the OD-1 or Tube Screamer.

-In use, the SD-1 excels at adding grit and saturation to both clean and overdriven amps with the gain control rolled up, while in contrast Ibanez's Tube Screamer is often used more as a boost for its volume and EQ curve with the gain set low.
-Adding drive with the SD-1 to an already overdriven amp became especially popular in the 1980s in the growing hard rock and heavy metal subgenres, with guitarists frequently using the SD-1 in front of amps like the Marshall JCM800 for higher-gain sounds.
+In use, the SD-1 adds grit and saturation to both clean and overdriven amps with the gain control set high, while in contrast Ibanez's Tube Screamer is often used more as a boost for its volume and EQ curve with the gain set low.
+Adding drive with the SD-1 to an already overdriven amp became especially popular in the 1980s in the growing hard rock and heavy metal subgenres, with guitarists frequently using the SD-1 in front of amps like the Marshall JCM800 for more distortion.